 Every winter Six Flags Great Adventure throws a spectacular holiday extravaganza.
 Holiday in the Park program runs from mid-November to early January featuring millions of glittering lights, great entertainment, and delicious seasonal treats.
-Stop by Santa’s village and try one of 30 popular rides.
-Kids love Carousel, Big Wheel and Tea Cups, the Adventure Seaport and Bugs Bunny National Park areas.
-Thrilling coasters include Nitro, Batman: The Ride, The Green Lantern and Superman: Ultimate Flight, The Dark Knight Coaster, and Skull Mountain.
+Stop by Santa’s village and try one of the thirty popular rides.
+Kids love the Carousel, Big Wheel and Tea Cups, the Adventure Seaport, and Bugs Bunny National Park areas.
+Thrilling coasters include Nitro, Batman: The Ride, The Green Lantern, Superman: Ultimate Flight, The Dark Knight Coaster, and Skull Mountain.
 The atmosphere in the park is magical with holiday light shows, illuminated trees and trails, and festive treats from numerous vendors.

-Every year Lake Meone at Historic Smithville and the Village Greene becomes the site of dazzling Holiday Light Show.
-From 5:30 to 8:30 p.m. during the holiday season, visitors can enjoy popular songs synchronized with a Christmas tree light show.
-There are over 120 Christmas Trees in the area comprising of over 50,000 Christmas lights, floating peacefully on Lake Meone.
-While music is played, the lights seem to dance and chase each other.
+Every year Lake Meone at Historic Smithville and Village Greene becomes the site of a dazzling Holiday Light Show.
+From 5:30 to 8:30 pm during the holiday season, visitors can enjoy popular songs synchronized to a Christmas tree light show.
+There are over 120 Christmas Trees in the area adorned with over 50,000 Christmas lights, floating peacefully on Lake Meone.
+While music is playing, the lights seem to dance and chase each other.
 The show is especially impressive when viewed from the bridge.

-Storybook Land's Christmas Fantasy with Lights, Egg Harbor Township (November 16–December 30, 2019)
+Storybook Land's Christmas Fantasy with Lights, Egg Harbor Township (November 14–December 30, 2020, unconfirmed)

-Storybook Land Park in Egg Harbour Township west of Atlantic City is a perfect place to boost Christmas spirit before the holidays.
-The season starts with a warm welcome for Santa and Mrs Claus to Storybook Land.
-It includes the parade with favorite storybook characters on beautifully decorated floats.
-The parade ends with the arrival of Santa Claus and his magical lighting of the park.
-Every day following the lighting ceremony Santa Claus appears in his chimney at 5 p.m., waves his magic wand and lights the park with over one million lights.
+Storybook Land Park in Egg Harbour Township west of Atlantic City is a perfect place to boost the Christmas spirit before the holidays.
+The season kicks off by welcoming Santa and Mrs. Claus to Storybook Land at Santa’s Grand Arrival Parade with favorite storybook characters on beautifully decorated floats.
+The parade ends with the arrival of Santa Claus and his magical lighting of the park (no Grand Arrival Parade in 2020 due to the CODIV-19 concerns).
+Every day following the lighting ceremony Santa Claus appears on his chimney at 5 pm, waves his magic wand, and lights the park with over one million lights.
 Try out the park's numerous rides and attractions!

-Stop by historic Morristown to enjoy its cosy Christmas Festival at the Morristown Green.
-Some local traditions are over 100 years old!
+Stop by historic Morristown to enjoy its cozy Christmas Festival at the Morristown Green.
+Some local traditions are over one hundred years old!
 The month-long family-friendly event kicks off on the Sunday after Thanksgiving with Santa’s arrival and lighting ceremony.
-There are many family activities and entertainment—bright “Lighting of the Green” ceremony with thousands of lights and illuminated wreaths adorning streetlights.
+There are many family activities and entertainment, including the bright “Lighting of the Green” ceremony with thousands of lights and illuminated wreaths adorning streetlights.
 Kids enjoy Santa visits, ice sculpting demonstrations, holiday crafts, mini train rides around the Green, gingerbread house making, carols by local choirs, and free treats.